hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_policy_postgresql_flexible_server.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Backup Policy PostgreSQL Flexible Server.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the Backup Policy PostgreSQL Flexible Server should exist.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `vault_name` - (Required) The name of the Backup Vault where the Backup Policy PostgreSQL Flexible Server should exist.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `backup_repeating_time_intervals` - (Required) Specifies a list of repeating time interval.
 It supports weekly back.
 It should follow `ISO 8601` repeating time interval.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `default_retention_duration` - (Required) The duration of default retention rule.
 It should follow `ISO 8601` duration format.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

----

 * `retention_rule` - (Optional) One or more `retention_rule` blocks as defined below.
+Changing this forces a new resource to be created.

-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+* `time_zone` - (Optional) Specifies the Time Zone which should be used by the backup schedule.
+Changing this forces a new resource to be created.

 ---

 A `retention_rule` block supports the following:

 * `name` - (Required) The name which should be used for this retention rule.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `duration` - (Required) Duration after which the backup is deleted.
 It should follow `ISO 8601` duration format.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `criteria` - (Required) A `criteria` block as defined below.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `priority` - (Required) Specifies the priority of the rule.
 The priority number must be unique for each rule.
 The lower the priority number, the higher the priority of the rule.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 ---

 A `criteria` block supports the following:

 * `absolute_criteria` - (Optional) Possible values are `AllBackup`, `FirstOfDay`, `FirstOfWeek`, `FirstOfMonth` and `FirstOfYear`.
 These values mean the first successful backup of the day/week/month/year.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `days_of_week` - (Optional) Possible values are `Monday`, `Tuesday`, `Thursday`, `Friday`, `Saturday` and `Sunday`.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `months_of_year` - (Optional) Possible values are `January`, `February`, `March`, `April`, `May`, `June`, `July`, `August`, `September`, `October`, `November` and `December`.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `scheduled_backup_times` - (Optional) Specifies a list of backup times for backup in the `RFC3339` format.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `weeks_of_month` - (Optional) Possible values are `First`, `Second`, `Third`, `Fourth` and `Last`.
-Changing this forces a new Backup Policy PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 ## Attributes Reference